 Why is Trisodium Phosphate in Our Food?

-Using the example of Banana Nut Cheerios, let’s just for a minute… forget that there are GM ingredients in this cereal, and let’s also forget that it contains A LOT of sugar…check this out:
+Using the example of Banana Nut Cheerios, let’s just forget for a minute that there are GMO ingredients in this cereal.
+And let’s also forget that it contains A LOT of sugar…check this out:

 - Brown Sugar Syrup